sgade/swiftui-mapview/README.md

 ### User location

-#### Showing the current user location
+### Showing the current user location

 The current location can be shown on the map.
-By default, this is `true`.
 Note that the application requires permission to access the current user location.
 See the documentation on `MapView.showsUserLocation` for more information.